Building a referral network around a white-label CAM audit practice

 What should a referral fee structure look like for CAM audit engagements?

-Common referral fee structures: flat fee per referred engagement ($50 to $150 per engagement completed), percentage of partner revenue from the engagement (10 to 20 percent), or reciprocal referral agreements with no cash fee (referral exchange between complementary advisors).
+Common referral fee structures: partner pricing per referred engagement ($50 to $150 per engagement completed), percentage of partner revenue from the engagement (10 to 20 percent), or reciprocal referral agreements with no cash fee (referral exchange between complementary advisors).
 Flat fee per engagement is easiest to administer and aligns incentives without creating variable cost uncertainty.
 Percentage-based referral fees are more common in high-engagement-value scenarios where the referring professional wants upside on large finding engagements.
 Reciprocal referrals work best between advisors who have comparable client volume in each direction.

 How should a CAM audit partner approach a commercial mortgage broker as a referral source?